JoshuaJFogg/slate/source/includes/_bulk-actions.md

 `accountIds` | array[integer] | No* | A collection of all accounts that should have access given, based upon accountId.
 `clientUserIds` | array[string] | No* | A collection of all accounts that should have access given, based upon ClientUserId

-\* It is required that either an array of accountIds or clientUserIds must be passed but it is not required to pass both.
+<aside class="info">It is required that either an array of accountIds or clientUserIds must be passed but it is not required to pass both.</aside>